- Status: Available

 - Destination: New York

-- Note: Santo is in foster care in NYC.
+- Note: Santo is in foster care in New Jersey

 Santo is an extremely sweet and affectionate puppy.
 However, (again, being a puppy), he does playfully nip when he wants something.
 While he is learning to be calm in the presence of humans, we would not recommend a home with children.
 Although he is a little shy with strangers, it also doesn’t take him long to warm up.
 When first meeting strangers, he generally keeps his distance and when given treats, learns they are not a threat.